The U.S. Nursing Shortage

 - Facility or program expansion requiring new nurses in volume

-WorldWide HealthStaff Solutions offers direct hire international nursing recruitment, providing you with full-time, long-term nurses who join the ranks of your regular staff members once they relocate to the United States.
-This method maximizes your recruitment dollars.
-Thanks to a lack of fees and markups, our clients often see a return on investment within six months.
+WorldWide HealthStaff Solutions offers direct hire international nursing recruitment, providing full-time, long-term nurses who join the ranks of a healthcare employer's regular staff once they relocate to the United States.
+This method maximizes the healthcare employer's recruitment dollars since there are no staffing fees or markups.

-In addition to our advantageous recruitment methods, we also tackle all the immigration logistics.
-All your recruits need is your sponsorship for a Permanent Resident visa.
-We handle the rest, including sourcing and screening applicants, facilitating the hiring process, managing immigration paperwork, verifying credentialing and licensure, and coordinating the relocation process.
+WorldWide HealthStaff Solutions also tackles all the immigration logistics of nurse recruitment including sourcing and screening applicants, facilitating the hiring process, managing immigration paperwork, verifying credentialing and licensure, and coordinating the relocation process.